Tunglt-hust/bi_portal-guidelines/README.md

 ---

-With this setup, your BI Portal is ready to automate data workflows, keeping your code in sync and making BigQuery interactions seamless! 🚀
+With this setup, your BI Portal is ready to automate data workflows, keeping your code in sync, handling BigQuery datasets/tables, and making query execution seamless! 🚀

 Let me know if you’d like me to modify anything or add more details! ✌️